 3. Parents have a prior right to choose the kind of education that shall be given to their children.

-Reading and comprehension are very important in Telugu, therefore they need very special attention.
+Reading and comprehension are very important in Telugu.
 Once you're done with Telugu Reading, you might want to check the rest of our Telugu lessons here: Learn Telugu.
 Don't forget to bookmark this page.